 It's time to once again grab the heavy-duty laundry detergent like Tide or Persil.
 Use the hottest water recommended on the care label for the fabric.
-Boost the cleaning power by adding 1 cup of baking soda or 1/2 cup borax to the washer.
+Boost the cleaning power by adding one cup of baking soda or one-half cup borax to the washer.
 Both of these can be used safely in both standard and high-efficiency washers.

 If you've gotten trapped next to the fryer or grill when wearing dry clean only clothes, point out the odors to your dry cleaner.
 If the odor is light, hanging the garment outside on a breezy day may do the trick.Continue to 6 of 6 below.

 Remove Moth Ball Odors From Clothes